moosefz/cs330-virtualmemmgr/README.md

     #define PM_SIZE (256 * 256) : Physical Memory size used is 65,536 bytes.
     #define TLB_SIZE 16 : Translation Look-Aside Buffer will have 16 entries

-2.2 DATA STRUCTURES
+##2.2 DATA STRUCTURES

 Throughout the virtual memory manager, the following data structures are used to access, lookup and store page numbers and frames:

-  char physicalMem[PM_SIZE]
+**char physicalMem[PM_SIZE]**
-    ● This array stores all physical memory addresses after conversion.
+- This array stores all physical memory addresses after conversion.
-    ● It is of size 256*256 = 65,536 bytes.
+  - It is of size 256*256 = 65,536 bytes.
 Each entry consists of 256 bytes and our physical memory store is capable of storing 256 addresses.
-      ○ *NOTE: This was done in accordance to Dr. Ngom’s email on Mar 9 2020 where he outlines the following: “You may also revert to a page-table of size 256 entries (2^8) [not 128 entries] and proceed with the normal implementation of a page-table”
+  - *NOTE: This was done in accordance to Dr. Ngom’s email on Mar 9 2020 where he outlines the following: “You may also revert to a page-table of size 256 entries (2^8) [not 128 entries] and proceed with the normal implementation of a page-table”
-    ● This array is also used for the program to retrieve the value output - that is, the signed byte value stored at the translated physical address in the array.
+- This array is also used for the program to retrieve the value output - that is, the signed byte value stored at the translated physical address in the array.

 int pageTable[PAGE_SIZE]
   ● This array stores the page numbers (as indices of the array 0 - 255) and their corresponding frames.
   ● It is paged frequently throughout the operation of the program.

 int tlBuffer[TLB_SIZE][2]
   ● This array houses the Translation Look-Aside Buffer.
   ● It is a 16 x 2 2D array.
 The first column houses the page numbers and the second column houses the corresponding frames.
   ● It is used for quick access when paging.
   ● *NOTE: Since we are using Demand Paging , the TLB will be empty to start causing TLB misses.

 char backStoreMap
   ● This data structure is a pseudo-data structure in memory.
   ● Instead of accessing the backing_store randomly when needed, we have mapped the contents of the backing_store to memory using the c-function mmap() (from
   <sys/mann.h>).
   ● We are given access to this area in memory using the pointer backStoreMap .
   ● When a page fault occurs, we access this area in memory using this variable to retrieve the respective page and corresponding frame number.
 This information is then added to the page table.

 2.3 PROTOTYPES AND THEIR FUNCTIONS

   This section will detail the function prototypes and their algorithms.
 All prototypes for these